Wordpress

 Multiple injections in PHP documents

-Multiple injections in PHP files
+Various injections in PHP files

 This results in dozens of injected scripts in generated net pages.
 Moreover, this code frequently breaks the HTML markup when it’s far injected inner tags, as visible right here: